 The event caters for all pilot levels from PG2 upwards and is aimed at encouraging newer pilots off the hill for what may be their very first taste of cross country, and also for seasoned XC pilots to compete in a friendly non sanctioned XC competition.

 All levels of pilots have a chance of winning or placing in their category.
 Eligible flights for more restricted PG level pilots will fall within the guidelines of the SAFA Ops manual for individual PG ratings.
-Flights outside these guidelines are strictly discouraged and any flight outside of SAFA ops or flights with airspace violations will be deemed invalid.
+Flights outside these guidelines are strictly discouraged, and any flight outside of SAFA ops or flights with airspace violations will be deemed invalid.

 Competition Duration: